- Important Phone Numbers

 2. If the occupant, resident, or visitor is located above or below the ground floor, do not use the elevator.
 Stay in your office or room, or see specific examples below.

-3. Call the Amherst College Campus Police (ext.
+3. Call the Amherst College Police Department (ext.
 2111) and give the dispatcher your name, exact location, room number, and telephone number.
-Remain by the phone until contacted by the Amherst College Campus Police.
+Remain by the phone until contacted by the Amherst College Police Department.
 Firefighters will assist persons who are unable to evacuate.